TRACKDAY RIDER INFO & SAFETY

 Warm up laps are an extremely important part of the day and must be adhered to by all riders.
 The first session for each group at the start of the day will consist of warm up/sighting laps behind an instructor.
 On all subsequent sessions until lunch, riders should do at least 1-2 warm up laps to ensure tyres are at the correct temperature.
 After lunch there will be warm up laps behind the instructor and on subsequent sessions riders again should again do 1-2 warm up laps

 During all warm up laps there is a strict no overtaking rule.
-If this is not adhered to then the offending rider will be warned and if he or she persists will have their wristbands removed
+If this is not adhered to then the offending rider will be warned and if they persist will have their wristbands removed

 Remember that you have all day!
 It is recommended that build your speed up steadily in each session and throughout the day